AnyBody/anyscript/_posts/2019-04-04-body-model-configurator.md

 By having the presented overview of the Plugin, you should be ready to use it now.
-However, if you are interested in finding some details about how it works behind scenes the too, continue reading.
+However, if you are interested in finding some details about how it works behind the scenes, continue reading.

 ## How BM-Plugin works (tl;dr)